Fact-checking Olympia’s Initiative 1 proposal to fund tuition through an income tax

 But are both campaigns sticking to the facts?

-Initiative 1 calls for creating a college tuition fund for resident high school students that would be funded by a 1.5 percent tax on all household income within the city that exceeds $200,000 a year.
+Initiative 1, the first such income-tax proposal of its kind in the state, calls for creating a college tuition fund for resident high school students that would be funded by a 1.5 percent tax on all household income within the city that exceeds $200,000 a year.
 The program promises to pay at least one year of tuition at a public community college for Olympia high school graduates, or apply that money toward tuition at four-year public university.

 The following statements come from fliers that the campaigns have mailed to Olympia voters about Initiative 1.
 Below each claim is a clarification of the facts by The Olympian.

-Note: Clarification: This statement accurately cites the Education Research and Data Center, which studied the six-year “education pipeline” for Washington high school graduates from 2005-06.
-According to the study, about 77 percent of the high school graduates had enrolled in postsecondary education at some point in the six years, but about 27 percent had received a bachelor’s degree or higher, and about 9 percent had received an associate’s degree or job training certificate.
-Clarification: The proposed tax would apply to an estimated 750 households.
-However, collection of the tax is unclear because the initiative lacks an enforcement provision.
-As such, the city says it would have to depend on a voluntary declaration of tax income because the IRS cannot share confidential tax information.